OmneBonum/dsu/_posts/2021-12-12-Death-to-Campaigning.md

 If it were possible to get rid of campaigning altogether, that would be highly desirable.
 Not so much for the people who have the power to control who does and doesn't run for office.
 Such people might be unenthusiastic about the Death of Campaigning.
-But for the rest of us, it would be pretty ideal.
+But for the rest of us, it would be pretty great.
 Of course, we are not talking about <em>banning</em>
  campaigns.
 We still have our freedoms which must be preserved.
 It would have to be like this: you <em>could</em> campaign if you wanted to, but it wouldn't do you any good, and might even hurt your chances of getting elected, if you engaged in that sort of unseemly behavior.